skymer156/skymer_realsense_bag_with_mediaPipe/readme.md

 After check it, open terminal and command `pipenv run start`. in details pipenv run start means `pipenv run python apps -m`

+※ need to make dir apps/src

+※ change config if you need ( config file is in apps/config )

 ## 開発時参考文献